CVUA-RRW/FooDMe/docs/benchmark/benchmark.md

 !!! warning

-    Because of limitaitons of the NCBI taxonomiy classification, only Linnaean ranks are supported.
+    Because of limitations of the NCBI taxonomy classification, only Linnaean ranks are supported.
 This means you can choose only from the following (case-sensitive) options: